cosmic-sense/misc/datashare/index.md

 For every file (or folder, if applicable), a minimum information on meta data needs to be specified.
 The selection has loosely been inspired by the DCMI (http://www.dublincore.org/documents/dces/), seeking a compromise between completeness and effort.

 Please use the template `docs/meta_data_template.json`.
-Please provide all required information (if applicable), unless specified otherwise (e.g by projection files for GIS data):
+Place the template into the same folder as the respective file and rename it to `[file_name]_meta.txt`.
+For multiple similar files in (possibly multiple) subdirectories, this file may also be placed in the parent folder, only.
+Please specify the information (if applicable), unless they are unambigiously specified otherwise (e.g by projection files for GIS data).

 ```
-# meta-data documentation file
-# place this template into the same folder as the respective file and rename it to [file_name]_meta.txt
-# for multiple similar files in (multiple) folders, this file may also be placed in the same (parent) folder.
 {
    "Provider": {
       "Subject": "Contact of the person that uploaded the data."